TheIronYard--Orlando/2015--SUMMER--FEE/19--HALFTIME/README.md

 ### Blueprints Everywhere!

-Working from your `specs/`, break down each layout into small chunks of work -- features -- like the icon element in `VerticalTimeline` or switching the tabs in `FullWidthTabs`. **Bold** the features in your checklist and create individual issues for each feature.
+Working from your `specs/`, break down each layout into small chunks of work -- features -- like the icon element in `VerticalTimeline` or switching the tabs in `FullWidthTabs`. **Bold** the features in your checklist and _create individual issues for each feature_.
 Link them to the original issue and put checklists on each.

 Get to work on your features by creating a separate branch for each.
 Name each branch `feature/PROJECT-NAME/FEATURE-NAME` where `PROJECT-NAME` is the layout (`QuotesRotator`, `NestedAccordion`) and `FEATURE-NAME` is the feature (`switching-tabs`, `floating-icon`). _Really_ don't be afraid of opening multiple feature branches on this one!
 Since the projects are self-contained, if you get stuck on a feature of one, switch to another... _and switch branches!_